 It benefits from a lean and fast interface, making it easy to edit PDFs without any noticeable lag.
 You can customise the interface too, which is potentially very handy if you have a specific way of working, or need to do a lot of repetitive PDF editing tasks.

 You can make your PDF documents searchable with OCR; convert scans and image files into PDFs; and the recognition feature supports base language packs for English, French, German, and Spanish.
 Admittedly the website you download PDF-XChange Editor from is a bit of a horror show, design-wise.
-But the app itself is nicely up-to-date and functions very impressively for a free download.
+But the app itself is nicely up-to-date and we've found it functions pretty impressively for a free download.

 Skim also offers split display, allowing you to view two parts of the same document at once.
 Plus it comes with some smart cropping tools, a magnification tool, automatic download of remote PDFs and support for Apple Remote Control Interaction with LaTeX, SyncTeX, and PDFSync.

-The interface isn’t particularly user-friendly, and essentially this is more a PDF reader and note-taker than a full-featured editor.
+In our experience, we found that the interface wasn't particularly user-friendly, and essentially it's more of a PDF reader and note-taker than a full-featured editor.
 But what it does, it does very well indeed, and all for free.